EllieChen-Git/Express-Tweet/README.md

 ### Optional - Set up Express Session

 __1. Install Express Session (npm package)__
-- Exprss-session: Simple session middleware for Express (allows us to save information on the server, instead of locally in the browser or within the database. )
+- Express-session: Simple session middleware for Express (allows us to save information on the server, instead of locally in the browser or within the database. )

 ```
 npm i express-session